nitish7562/Docker/Nitish_Docker.md

 ## Conclusion

 * `Docker` is a powerful tool that has revolutionized the way we develop, deploy, and manage applications.
 By allowing developers to package applications and their dependencies into containers, `Docker` ensures that software runs consistently across different environments, from development to production.
 This eliminates many of the issues related to environment differences, making the development process more efficient and reliable.

-* `Docker` simplifies the complexities of application deployment and management, making it an invaluable tool for modern software development.
-Its ability to create consistent environments, combined with the flexibility and efficiency of containers, makes Docker a cornerstone of DevOps practices and cloud-native development.

 ## Reference Link
 * https://docs.docker.com/get-docker/